 350 Highway 77, RR 2, Leamington ON N8H 3V5 / PO Box 245 Leamington ON N8H 3W2

 Emergency # (519) 324-1481 (available after 5:00 p.m.)

 Toll Free: 1-866-657-6635 (Provided for the exclusive use only by Mexican Workers)

 Notice from the Employer - The worker evaluation form is now available on-line.
 The evaluation form can be found at https://simolint.stps.gob.mx and should be completed as part of the requirment process.
 Each employer has been assigned a username and pass code necessary to fill out the fomr.
 The evaulation has two sections: A General and an Extented Asseessment - The General assessment is indispensable for the recruitment process.
 The Ministry of Labour has put together a User's Manual to assist you in completing the evaluation.

-To ensure that the website loads properly, please make sure you have installed Internet 8.0 or higher, as the online evalution system is not supported by other browsers.
-If y ou have any technical difficulties while filing your evaluations online, please address them directly to the F.A.R.M.S. office where pass code and access assistance can be obtained.
+To ensure that the website loads properly, please make sure you have installed Internet 8.0 or 9.0.
+For later versions of Internet Explorer, please choose compatibility view in your internet settings and add website.
+You will then be able to view the site properly.
+If you have any technical difficulties while filing your evaluations online, please address them directly to the F.A.R.M.S. office where pass code and access assistance can be obtained.

 Housing Inspections - Kindly fax a copy of the Ministry of Health housing inspetion approval to the Mexican Consulate.

 Social Insurance Numbers - Please make sure that all your workers have a valid current Social Insurance Numbers.
 If any of your workers have not received a SIN after arrival in Canada, please contact the Mexican Consulate.
 Depending on the specific circumstance of each case, you may be required to bring the worker to apply for a SIN in person at a local Service Canada office.
 For this reason it is extremely important to double-check the status of the workers' SIN well in advance of their departure.